 Strengthening Developing Institutions, Title III-A Sec.
-316: TCUs urge the Subcommittee to restore the discretionary and mandatory funding for HEA Title III-A, Sec.
-316 to \$60,000,000 in FY 2017.
+316: TCUs urge the Subcommittee to restore the discretionary and mandatory funding for HEA Title III-A&F, Sec.
+316 to \$60,000,000 in FY 2018.
 Titles III and V of the Higher Education Act support institutions that enroll large proportions of financially disadvantaged students.
 The TCUs, which are truly developing institutions, are funded under Title III-A Sec.
 316 and provide quality higher education opportunities to some of the most rural, impoverished, and historically underserved people in the country.
-In fact, more than 50 percent of our students are first generation.
-Average family income is \$15,260; local unemployment rates often exceed 50 percent.
-The goal of HEA-Titles III/V programs is "to improve the academic quality, institutional management and fiscal stability of eligible institutions... to increase their self-sufficiency and strengthen their capacity to make a substantial contribution to the higher education resources of the Nation."
+In fact, more than 50 percent of our students are first generation; the average family annual income is less than \$18,000; and local unemployment rates often exceed 50 percent.
+The goal of HEA-Titles III and V programs is "to improve the academic quality, institutional management and fiscal stability of eligible institutions... to increase their self-sufficiency and strengthen their capacity to make a substantial contribution to the higher education resources of the Nation."
 The TCU Title III-A program is specifically designed to address the critical, unmet needs of American Indian students and their communities, to effectively prepare them to succeed in a globally competitive workforce.
-Yet, in FY 2011 this program was cut by over 11 percent and received subsequent cuts, including sequestration, until last year.
-Despite a small increase in FY 2016, TCUs still have not recovered from the earlier cuts to this vitally important program.
-In FY 2016, the TCU section (Sec.316) was the only Title III/V program that emerged from Conference with a funding level BELOW the level passed by either the House or Senate in their respective appropriations bills.
+Yet, in FY 2011 this program was cut by over 11 percent and received subsequent cuts, including sequestration, until a small increase in FY 2016; but the TCUs still have not recovered from the earlier cuts to this vitally important program.
+In FY 2016, the TCU section (Sec.
+316) was the only Title III/V program that emerged from Conference in FY 2016 with a funding level BELOW the level passed by either the House or Senate in their respective appropriations measures.

-TRIO: Retention and support services are vital to achieving the national goal of having the highest proportion of college graduates in the world by 2020.
+TRIO: Retention and support services are vital to achieving the goal of having the highest proportion of college graduates in the world by 2020.
 TRIO programs were created out of a recognition that college access is not enough to ensure advancement and that multiple factors work to prevent successful completion by many low-income and first-generation students and students with disabilities.
-In addition to providing the maximum Pell Grant award level, it is critical that Congress sustain and increase support for TRIO programs so that low-income and minority students have the support they need to access and complete postsecondary education programs.
+In the final FY 2017 consolidated appropriations bill, TRIO received a much needed \$50 million increase.
+It is critical that Congress rejects the cuts proposed in the President's budget and sustains and continues to increase support for TRIO programs so that low-income and minority students have the support they need to access and complete postsecondary education goals.

 Pell Grants: The importance of Pell Grants to TCU students cannot be overstated.
 Eighty-five percent of TCU students receive Pell Grants, primarily because student income levels are so low and they have far less access to other sources of financial aid than students at state-funded and other mainstream institutions.
 At TCUs, Pell Grants are doing exactly what they were intended to do: they are serving the needs of the lowest income students by helping them gain access to quality postsecondary education, an essential step toward becoming active, productive members of the workforce.
+In addition to increasing TRIO programs funding, it is vitally important the Congress provide the maximum Pell Grant award level.